-(containing information as at April 9, 2021 unless otherwise stated)
+(containing information as at March 24, 2023 unless otherwise stated)

-This Management Information Circular ("Information Circular") is furnished by the management of P2 Gold Inc. (the "Company") in connection with the solicitation of proxies to be voted at the annual general and special meeting of the shareholders ("Shareholders") of the Company (the "Meeting") to be held at Suite 1100, 355 Burrard Street, Vancouver, British Columbia on May 18, 2021, at 9:00 a.m.
-(Vancouver time).
+This Management Information Circular ("Information Circular") is furnished by the management of P2 Gold Inc. ("P2 Gold" or the "Company") in connection with the solicitation of proxies to be voted at the annual general and special meeting of the shareholders ("Shareholders") of the Company (the "Meeting") to be held at Suite 1100, 355 Burrard Street, Vancouver, British Columbia on May 12, 2023, at 11:30 a.m.
+PT.
 References in this Information Circular to the Meeting include any adjournment or adjournments thereof.